CumulusNetworks/docs/content/cumulus-netq-40/Validate-Operations/Validate-Network-Protocol-and-Service-Operations.md

 ### Run an Existing Scheduled Validation On Demand

-You may find that although you have a validation scheduled to run at a later time, you would like to run it now.
+Sometimes you have a validation scheduled to run at a later time, but you need to run it now.

 To run a scheduled validation now: